PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 What Happens to Your Study Materials After July 9?

-Materials built for the 2021 ECO and PMBOK® 7th Edition will not fully prepare you for the new exam.
+Materials built for the 2021 ECO and PMBOK® 7th Edition do not fully prepare you for the current exam.
 The domain weights are different, the agile emphasis is different, and the question formats are different.

 • Study materials aligned to the 2026 ECO